mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-docs.md

 ### giscus

-Configures the comment system for the website.
-If configured, the Giscus comment system will be integrated into the website.
+Configure the site's comment system, if this field is configured, the Giscus comment system will be integrated into the site.

 ```json
 {